Women's Timber Corps

 These ‘Lumberjills’, as they were affectionately known, replaced the men who had answered the call to war.
 They carried out the arduous tasks of felling, snedding, loading trucks and trains and milling timber all over Scotland.
 A large percentage of this was mining timber, used to keep Britain's engine turning during these difficult times.

 The Women’s Timber Corps was disbanded in August 1946.
 Each girl handed back her uniform and received a letter from Queen Elizabeth and the Queen Mother, who was the patron of the WTC.

 Creating a lasting memorial and 'thank you'

 As the WTC was a section of the Women’s Land Army, there was no official recognition of its efforts during the war.
-There was no representative at official Armistice Day Parades and no separate wreath at the Cenotaph - in fact, they had become the ‘Forgotten Corps'.
+There was no representative at official Armistice Day Parades and no separate wreath at the Cenotaph.
+In fact, they had become the ‘Forgotten Corps'.

-This picture shows Michael Russell MSP, Minister for the Environment, unveiling the Women's Timber Corps memorial at The Lodge Forest Visitor Centre, Aberfoyle on 10th October 2007.
+This picture shows Michael Russell MSP, Minister for the Environment, unveiling the Women's Timber Corps memorial on 10 October 2007.

 Come and see the Lumberjill for yourself at The Lodge Forest Visitor Centre, just outside Aberfoyle.